Stag's Leap

 Stag’s Leap’s goal is to create wines of classic beauty — wines with balance, complexity and harmony.

-Their signature style has often been described as “an iron fist in a velvet glove,” a reference to the artful balance between ripeness and restraint, softness and structure.
-It yields Napa Valley wines of exceptional beauty and long life.
+Their signature style has often been described as “an iron fist in a velvet glove,” a reference to the artful balance between ripeness and restraint, softness and structure, that yields Napa Valley wines of exceptional beauty and long life.
 Achieving that style requires a level of attention to detail found only among the world’s best and most dedicated wine producers.

 This dedication includes a steadfast commitment from the team to sustainable practices in both winery and vineyards.